open/close all folders

-- While the Vanilla Edition, most commonly available EMI/Virgin reissues of David Bowie's 1969-1994 albums are simple remasters, special editions tend to be or include not-remixes (Ziggy Stardust has undergone this twice over, in 2002 and 2012).
+- While the Vanilla Edition, most commonly available EMI/Virgin reissues of David Bowie's 1969-1994 albums are simple remasters, special editions tend to be or include not-remixes (The Rise and Fall of Ziggy Stardust and the Spiders from Mars has undergone this twice over, in 2002 and 2012).
 While the 2010 Special Edition of Station to Station went with the original analogue master, those who sprung for the Deluxe Edition also got a DVD with two new stereo mixes (one 5.1) and an additional CD of the master from the album's first CD release in 1985.

 - In 1987, ZZ Top released a Boxed Set titled Six Pack, featuring not-remixes of six of their first seven albumsnote - The band opted to remix the songs and add drum machines and occasional guitar effects, with the intention of making their early work sound more in line with their more commercially successful 80's material.
 Fans of their more straight blues-rock 70's sound were not happy.
 Tres Hombres and Fandango! had their original mixes restored for individual re-releases - if you buy a new cd copy of any of the other early albums, chances are you're getting the 1987 remixed version, unless you buy "The Complete Studio Albums" boxed set on Rhino from 2015 which consists of all original mixes of everything including the 6 albums that were remixed in 1987.